fredhutchio/ml-pancancer-example/README.md

 ## Step 3.
 Warning!
 The tutorials make reference to `../../genes.csv` and `../../metadata.csv`, neither available directly in this repo.
-You need to go to the [1-Data](https://github.com/fredhutchio/ml-pancancer-example/tree/main/1-Data) directory and follow the instruction to download both files locally as they are quite large to store in this gitrepo.
+You need to go to the [1-Data](https://github.com/fredhutchio/ml-pancancer-example/tree/main/1-Data) directory and follow the instruction to download the data files locally as they are quite large to store in this gitrepo.

 ## Step 4.